bollu/bollu.github.io/README.txt

 # Big list of quotes

+> this book fills a much needed gap in the literature.

 > The advantages of implicit definition over construction are
 > roughly those of theft over honest toil.